mopidy/mopidy/docs/api/js.rst

 Any calls you make before the ``state:online`` event is emitted will fail.
-If you've hooked up an errback (more on that a bit later) to the promise returned from the call, the errback will be called with an error message.
+If you've hooked up an errback (more on that a bit later) to the promise returned from the call, the errback will be called with a ``Mopidy.ConnectionError`` instance.

 All methods in Mopidy's :ref:`core-api` is available via Mopidy.js.
 The core API attributes is *not* available, but that shouldn't be a problem as we've